Author

 USA Today photo by Candice Ward

-We project Kansas State to play in the Gasparilla Bowl in Tampa, with +175 odds (36.4% chance).
+We project Kansas State to play in the Armed Forces Bowl in Ft.
+Worth, with +110 odds (47.6% chance).

 Author